 - Protein containing foods like salmon, steak, pork, sardines etc.

-- Raw vegetables such as green salads, broccoli, carrot sticks and cauliflower.
+- Raw vegetables such as green salads, broccoli, carrot sticks and.

 - Fruits should also be avoided (grapefruit, pineapple, orange, apple, and tomato).